wp-plugins/fv-all-in-one-seo-pack/readme.txt

 == Changelog ==

+= Version 1.6.19.1 - 31 Jan 2013
+* Bugfix release - URL Shortening has some bugs to fix.

 = Version 1.6.19 - 30 Jan 2013 =
 * Added option for noindex and nofollow.
 Enable in plugin settings extra options first!
 This option also removes the page from link rel prev/next attributes and WP search.
 * Fix for replacing of menu item labels